MuhammadAnique7535/alira-server/README.md

 # Social Media Post Generator API

-A Node.js-based API that generates and schedules social media posts using OpenAI's GPT model and Facebook Graph API.
+A Node.js-based API that generates and schedules social media posts using OpenAI's GPT model and Facebook Graph API

 ## Setup